-Timothy Noah is the labor policy editor at Politico, a contributing editor of the Washington Monthly, and the author of The Great Divergence: America’s Growing Inequality Crisis and What We Can Do About It.
+Timothy Noah is labor policy editor at Politico and author of The Great Divergence: America’s Growing Inequality Crisis and What We Can Do About It.
+He was an editor at the Washington Monthly from 1983 to 1985.

 When the White House is overcovered, the rest of the executive branch gets neglected.